Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### Action Items
-* Talk to customers to find target segment
+* Talk to customers to find target segment.
+Talk to customers.
+Talk to customers.
 * Talk to other neobank founders to figure out what did and did not work
 * Talk to prior similar products that have failed
    * Identify what they learned that did and did not work